yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

     return down_proj
 ```

-Self attention, the only catch here is to project into multiple heads.
+Self attention, the only catch here is to project into multiple heads and back.

 ```python
 def self_attention(x, attn_params):